Dark Fantasy

 shaped by history and survival

 Cultures in dark fantasy are most compelling when they reflect the pressures of their world rather than existing apart from them.
-In my own books, societies carry the imprint of earlier ages: some trace their customs back to ancient angelic influence or the fading legacies of the Nephilim; others were forged in the aftermath of plagues, wars, or catastrophic magic.
+In my books, societies carry the imprint of previous ages: some trace their customs back to ancient angelic influence or the fading legacies of the Nephilim; others were forged in the aftermath of plagues, wars, or catastrophic magic.
 Orders and institutions often arise to manage the dangers that history has left behind — to regulate magic, to confront manifestations born from instability, or to preserve fragments of knowledge that survived the Imperium’s rewriting of the past.
 These groups are shaped as much by what they have lost as by what they protect, and their beliefs, laws, and hierarchies reflect a world where survival has always required structure, vigilance, and compromise.
-Even when they strive for order, they operate within a reality that is older, deeper, and more complex than any one culture can fully contain.
+Even when they struggle to achieve order, they operate within a reality that is older, deeper, and more complex than any one culture can fully contain.

 natural world & its dangers